-If you’ve met me, I’ve likely called you dog.
-Dog, an adopted term of respect.
-Dogs have infiltrated our lives through language in ways we seldom think about; hangdog, hair-of-the-dog, dog tired, sick as a dog, bitch are all commonplace terms in American English.
+If you’ve met me, I’ve likely called you dog as an adopted term of respect.
+Dogs have infiltrated our lives through language in ways we seldom think about; hangdog, hair-of-the-dog, dog tired, sick-as-a-dog, bitch are all commonplace terms in American English.
 We even refer to our feet as our dogs.
 How can one word mean so much?
 How can each meaning have such different connotations?
 Why can we associate so many things with dogs?

 As a poet and a visual artist, I am fascinated by language and narrative.
 My work employs an array of characters and motifs that explore aspects of my identity.
 With the dog as the leading role, a stand-in for myself, I navigate through cacti and cow skulls, mail boxes and fence posts, exploring my Mexican heritage, identity as a West Virginian, and life in rural and suburban America.
 I incorporate dogs in my work because I am as complex as the prolificacy of dogs in the world— like all people.
 From good dogs and bad dogs to homedogs and wild dogs my work celebrates my mistakes, shortcomings, and contradictions through sculpture.

 My style is derived from my vast array of influences. but language and pop culture icons uphold the breadth of my interests.
 Subjects as vast as the story of Christ, William Blake’s The Marriage of Heaven and Hell, or the unworldly style of Macho Man Randy Savage, Dennis Rodman, and Jesco White each have equal footing in the hierarchy of my influence.
 My work aims to bring all of these forces together, one dog at a time.